 Please enter the details of your team members below.
 Please note: each team member must give their consent for photographs and footage taken of them to be used by WaterAid and partners.

-This year, WaterAid Nicaragua has defined our three challenges:
+This year, WaterAid Nicaragua has defined our four challenges:

 Design of a legal-finance framework for a hub for entrepreneurial initiatives for self-supply

 WaterAid has launched a WASH (water, sanitation and hygiene) SMART Center to strengthen the supply chain for Smart Market-based Affordable and Repairable Technologies, such as rope pumps, water filters, inline chlorinators, onsite sanitation solutions, etc. The Center aims to demonstrate existing SMART solutions onsite; act as a hub to link clients and suppliers; incubate social entrepreneurs capable of developing the supply chains to reach hard to reach people; and provide technical support and micro-financing services.

 Your challenge is to create a legal framework and financing mechanism whereby WaterAid and other NGOs provide technical assistance and oversight, but where the Center is autonomous and has a business plan for self-sufficiency based primarily on sales commissions from private sector suppliers of SMART solutions and the incubation of social entrepreneurs.